Kaymarie-tech/SQL-Project-1/README.md

 Recommendation: Hospitals should strengthen collaborations with high referral insurance providers to streamline patient intake, enhance care coordination, and improve operational efficiency.

-The SQL queries used to inspect and clean the data for this analysis can be found here LINK.
+The SQL queries used to inspect and clean the data for this analysis can be found [here](https://github.com/Kaymarie-tech/SQL-Project-1/blob/main/Data%20Cleaning.sql).

-Targeted SQL queries regarding various business questions can be found [here](https://github.com/Kaymarie-tech/SQL-Project-1/blob/main/Analysis.sql)
+Targeted SQL queries regarding various business questions can be found [here](https://github.com/Kaymarie-tech/SQL-Project-1/blob/main/Analysis.sql).

 An interactive Tableau dashboard can be downloaded here LINK.